Joeycooky/Titanic_ver_01/README.md

 # Kaggle: Titanic - EDM and Feature Engineering v.
 01
-This is a jupyter notebook that does exploratory data analysis, feature engineering and tries to predict whether the passengers in the un-labeled testing set managed to survive the shipwreck or not.
+This is a jupyter notebook that does exploratory data analysis, feature engineering and tries to predict whether the passengers in the un-labeled testing set managed to survive the shipwreck or not in [Kaggle's Titanic Competition](https://www.kaggle.com/c/titanic/).

 ## Install
 This project requires **Python 3.x** and the following Python libraries installed: